wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/front-end/what-is-front-end-infra.md

 ## Solutions

 Thankfully, most of these concerns are covered quite well by the current crop of "last mile" hosting services like Vercel, Netlify, or Fly.io and meta frameworks like Next.js, Remix, and Sveltekit.

 But the list above can't be addressed by a framework alone, even if it does come with sensible defaults.
 CSP is a good example of a gap in coverage from the major frameworks, where inevitably CSP needs to be handled with some level of custom code.
-When security moves away from being declarative
+When security moves away from being declarative and into something that defined at runtime for each route or class, your surface area for bugs and attacks gets a lot bigger.